Linda Lewis

-Linda Ann Fredericks (born 27 September 1950), better known as Linda Lewis, is an English vocalist, songwriter and guitarist.
-She is the eldest of six children, three of whom also had singing careers.
-She is best known for the singles "Rock-a-Doodle-Doo" (1973), "Sideway Shuffle" (1973) and her version of Betty Everett's "Shoop Shoop Song (It's in His Kiss)" (1975), and for solo albums including Lark (1972), Not a Little Girl Anymore (1975), Woman Overboard (1977) and the later Second Nature (1995), which became successful in countries such as Japan.
-Lewis also provided backing vocals for other artists, including David Bowie, Al Kooper, Cat Stevens, Steve Harley and Cockney Rebel, Rick Wakeman, Rod Stewart, Peter Bardens, Hummingbird, Joan Armatrading and Jamiroquai.
+Linda Ann Fredericks (27 September 1950 – 3 May 2023), better known as Linda Lewis, was an English singer, songwriter and musician.
+She is best known for the singles "Rock-a-Doodle-Doo" (1973) and her version of Betty Everett's "The Shoop Shoop Song" (1975).
+Her discography includes solo albums, Lark (1972), Not a Little Girl Anymore (1975), Woman Overboard (1977), and the later Second Nature (1995), which became successful in countries such as Japan.
+Lewis also provided backing vocals for other artists, including David Bowie, Al Kooper, Cat Stevens, Steve Harley & Cockney Rebel, Rick Wakeman, Rod Stewart, Stomu Yamashta, Peter Bardens, Hummingbird, Joan Armatrading and Jamiroquai.

-Lewis is a self-taught guitarist and keyboard player, influenced by Harry Nilsson, Billie Holiday and Smokey Robinson, also drawing inspiration from others such as Joni Mitchell.
-Her music blends folk, funk and soul.
+She was the eldest of six children, three of whom also had singing careers.
+Lewis was a self-taught guitarist and keyboard player, influenced by Harry Nilsson, Billie Holiday and Smokey Robinson, also drawing inspiration from others such as Joni Mitchell.
+Her music blended folk, funk and soul.

 Biography

-1960s
+Early life

-Linda Fredericks was born in West Ham, Essex.
-At the age of three she was sent to stage school and was regularly cast in non-speaking television and film roles such as A Taste of Honey (1961) and as a screaming fan in the first Beatles film A Hard Day's Night (1964); she also sang to the public for money.
+Linda Fredericks was born in Custom House, Newham, in 1950.
+Her father was of Jamaican descent, and her mother was Guyanese.
+Her parents divorced when she was three, so was raised primarily by her mother, who was also a singer.
+Lewis attended stage school and was regularly cast in non-speaking television and film roles such as A Taste of Honey (1961); she appeared as a screaming fan in the first Beatles film, A Hard Day's Night (1964) and also sang to the public.
 She joined The Q Set, a British band who performed ska and blue beat, Jamaican-style music.

-In 1964, she sang "Dancing in the Streets" with John Lee Hooker at a club in Southend-on-Sea.
+In 1964, she sang "Dancing in the Street" with John Lee Hooker at a club in Southend-on-Sea.
 Hooker introduced her to Ian Samwell, who arranged for Don Arden to manage her.
-She signed with Polydor and recorded the single "You Turned My Bitter into Sweet", which is now a collectable Northern Soul record.
+She signed with Polydor and in 1967 recorded the single "You Turned My Bitter into Sweet", which is now a collectable Northern Soul record.
 Polydor worried that her name, Linda Fredericks, would be confused with Linda Kendrick, who was also signed to Polydor.
 Fredericks used the name Linda Lewis in honour of singer Barbara Lewis.
 The surname would also be used professionally by her sisters, Dee Lewis and Shirley Lewis, and her mother.